Morocco Climate & Weather

 Morocco Climate and Weather

-Weather-wise, the best time to visit Morocco is generally in the spring and early summer, between April and early June, or in autumn, between September and November, when the weather is warm and dry (and there aren't too many tourists around, either).
+Weather-wise, the best time to visit Morocco is generally in the spring and early summer, between April and early June.
+Alternatively, autumn, occurring between September and November, is also mild and pleasant.

 Become our Morocco Travel Expert